MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/activate-office365.md

 ---
 # required metadata

-title: Activate Azure RMS with the Office 365 admin center - AIP
+title: Activate Rights Management protection with the Office 365 admin center - AIP
-description: Activation instructions for the Azure Rights Management service when you use the new version of the Office 365 admin center.
+description: Activation instructions for the Azure Rights Management service when you use the Office 365 admin center.
 author: cabailey
 ms.author: cabailey
 manager: mbaldwin